Classacre/Obsidian-Notetaking/Notes/To-do.md

 - [x] Email either Dave Edwards or Monika (GENE5003) regarding schedule clashes ✅ 2025-02-25
 - [ ] Ask ASKUWA to put GENE5001 units on CAS (clashes are 3,5,7 but we have spoken to the unit coordinator) so that I have easier management for the timetable on my own calendar using ical
 - [x] Ensure that I am overloaded on units, contact student science office ✅ 2025-03-04
-- [ ] Apply for casual part time job that angie sent
+- [ ] Apply for casual part time job that Angie sent
-- [ ] Email Farley Kwok that I am unable to attend module 4 related workshops due to clashes
+- [x] Email Farley Kwok that I am unable to attend module 4 related workshops due to clashes ✅ 2025-03-05
 - [ ] Add GENE4003 workshop and quiz dates to calendar
+- [ ] Sort out GENE4003